nosportugal/faast-foundations/assignments/assignment_4/README.md

 Ok, the final stretch.
 You can do this.
 Passing a country as a string is not very safe (imprecise types are a code smell).
 We can use an enum to make sure that we only pass valid countries.

-1. Create an `enum.Enum` called `Country` with possible country values.
+1. Create an `enum.Enum` called `Country` or `Region` with possible country values.
-2. Then, modify the necessary functions and tests to accept a `Country` instead of a string.
+2. Then, modify the necessary functions and tests to accept a `Country`/`Region` instead of a string.
 Don't forget the type hints.
-3. Finally, add a class method to `Country` that returns a list of all the _actual_ countries (so, it removes values like EU28, EFTA, etc).
+3. Finally, add a class method to `Country`/`Region` that returns a list of all the _actual_ countries (so, it removes values like EU28, EFTA, etc).
 Add a test for this method.

 ## 3- Code Review